Hyagoro/Traffic_Sign_Classifier/README.md

 As a last step, I normalized the image data using openCV min max normalizer to get a better contrast.

-Here is an example a sample of normalized images:
+Here is a sample of normalized images:

 ![alt text][image20]